Tomi Ameobi: Career

 In July 2010, it was announced that Ameobi was on trial with Whitley Bay.
 He subsequently signed a contract for the club having impressed in their pre-season friendlies.
 On 4 September 2010, he featured in the 2–2 draw away at Billingham Synthonia coming on as a half-time substitute.
 Later in the season Ameobi returned to the side, making appearances during Bay's title challenge against Jarrow Roofing and Newcastle Benfield.

 On 14 May 2011, Ameobi played his first game in an Icelandic league, and there in the second division.
 Ameobi's opponents were ÍR, but BÍ/Bvk. lost the game on Torfnesvöllur, 1–2.
 He scored BÍ/Bvk.'s goal in the game.
 Ameobi scored again in the second match of the season, winning Haukar away at Ásvellir, 2–1.

 On 12 April 2013, Ameobi signed a 1+1 year contract with Finnish League team Vaasan Palloseura.

 After his contract with Finnish team Vaasan Palloseura expired, he returned to Whitley Bay.
 Ameobi played his debut, after his return to Whitley Bay, on 28 December 2013 against Guisborough Town.

 Ameobi signed with NASL club FC Edmonton on 31 March 2014.
 He scored on his debut in a 1–1 draw with the Tampa Bay Rowdies.
-Ameobi would spend four seasons in Edmonton.
+Ameobi spent four seasons in Edmonton.
 After the 2017 season, with the future of FC Edmonton and the NASL in doubt, Ameobi was released from FC Edmonton.
 Ameobi would leave Edmonton as the club's second all-time leading scorer.

 On 21 February 2018, Ameobi signed with USL side FC Cincinnati for the 2018 season.

 On 31 January 2019, Ameobi returned for a second spell with FC Edmonton after the club joined the Canadian Premier League.